carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 - raycast mesh

 For each part select the object and go to *File > Export selection*.
 Leave the default export options and select FBX format.

+When exporting the bodywork/chassis and wheels, you should select all the mesh items and all the bones before exporting, to ensure the bones are included in the FBX and it is then imported into Unreal Engine as a skeletal mesh.
+All other parts should be exported individually, with no bones selected, to ensure they are imported as static meshes in Unreal Engine.

 ## Importing into unreal engine